Ron Pinkney, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

 My review of Rust Never Sleeps shot to the top of the all-time list one week after publication, breaking the record for most hits in a single day four days in a row.
 Thank you, Neil Young fans!

 The two entries I find most surprising—and delightfully so—are Sinatra and Bill Evans.
 I published the review of In the Wee Small Hours on the 4th of July when I thought no one would show up.
-I tend to publish reviews of albums that are interesting to me but unlikely to be of much interest to my audience on American holidays (including Super Bowl Sunday).
-For a long time I thought people weren’t interested in jazz reviews, but I based that belief on the immediate response.
-As it turns out, my jazz reviews have legs, and both Miles Davis and Coltrane are pretty close to breaking into the Top 20.
-Yay!
+I tend to publish reviews of albums that are interesting to me but unlikely to be of much interest to my audience on American holidays.
+I’d always thought that people weren’t interested in jazz reviews, but I based that belief on the immediate response.
+As it turns out, my jazz reviews have legs!

 In the end, the stats do not influence what I choose to write about.
-The stats on my four XTC reviews to date wouldn’t put them in the Top 400, but I’m still fully committed to reviewing all their albums.
 If I find music that is interesting to me, I’ll write about it sooner or later, statistics and trends be damned.